Olympiad Park in Mission Viejo is named for Florence Joyner features a statue of her and artistic details in tribute to Olympic athletes.

 That was my story on my first trip to the playground.
 It went somewhat the same way on my second trip when a reader informed me of the new area with musical play equipment and new spinners — plus the switch from the long twisty slide to a twisty tunnel slide.
 (Thanks, Rachel!)

-Location: Exit Interstate 5 at Alicia Parkway and drive it quite a ways up the hill crossing Marguerite, and driving past Mission Viejo’s lake, until you reach Olympiad.
+Directions to Olympiad Park in Mission Viejo: Exit Interstate 5 at Alicia Parkway and drive it quite a ways up the hill crossing Marguerite, and driving past Mission Viejo’s lake, until you reach Olympiad.
 Turn left on Olympiad and the park will be your first right.
-MAP to Florence Joyner Olympiad Park in Mission Viejo
+(Address: 22760 Olympiad Rd, Mission Viejo) MAP to Florence Joyner Olympiad Park in Mission Viejo

 Recommended by: Jennifer at Tiny Oranges (her comments in italics)

-- The lower level of the park features a pirate ship structure and lots of interactive features for imaginative play, along with a line of swings (4 bench, 2 baby).
+The lower level of Olympiad Park features a pirate ship structure and lots of interactive features for imaginative play.

-- This park is busy at times.
-There were already tablecloths on the tables when I was there in the early morning hours.
+This park is busy at times.
+There were already tablecloths on the tables for birthday parties when I was there in the early morning hours.